acherry-io/dev-container-base/README.md

 > [!IMPORTANT]
 >
-> The home directory needs to be stored in a named mount when using Podman because this allows us to set the uid and gid of the created home directory (with `chown`) to allow the created user in the dev container (uid 9999: gid 9999) to have read/write access to this folder.
+> The home directory needs to be stored in a named mount when using Podman because this allows us to set the same uid and gid of the created use to the home directory (with `chown`) allowing for full read/write access to this folder.

 A couple an highlights for how this is setup: